 We do not currently operate manufacturing facilities for clinical or commercial production of our drug candidates.
 We have limited experience in drug formulation and manufacturing, and we lack the resources and the capabilities to manufacture any of our drug candidates on a clinical or commercial scale.
 Amgen has assumed responsibility to conduct these activities for the ongoing development of omecamtiv mecarbil worldwide.
 Prior to entry into the Astellas FSRA Agreement, Astellas had primary responsibility for the manufacturing for the ongoing development of reldesemtiv worldwide.
 Now that we have assumed responsibility for the ongoing development of reldesemtiv worldwide, we will need to effect a transfer of manufacturing of reldesemtiv to one or more contract manufacturers and to rely on such contract manufacturers for future supply.
 If any partner were to terminate the development of any of our other existing drug candidates, we may need to rely on contract manufacturers for the ongoing supply of those drug candidates as well.
-We expect to rely on contract manufacturers to supply all future drug candidates for which we conduct development, as well as other materials required to conduct our clinical trials.
-If any of our existing or future contract manufacturers fail to perform satisfactorily, it could delay development or regulatory approval of our drug candidates or commercialization of our drugs, producing additional losses and depriving us of potential product revenues.
-In addition, if a contract manufacturer fails to perform as agreed, our ability to collect damages may be contractually limited.
+Moreover, under the Ji Xing License Agreement, we have committed to providing Ji Xing with supply of CK-274 for development and commercialization of CK-274 in the greater China region, which we will have to source from our contract manufacturers.
+We expect to rely on contract manufacturers to supply all future drug candidates for which we conduct development, as well as other materials required to conduct our clinical trials, and to fulfil our obligations under the Ji Xing License Agreement.
+If any of our existing or future contract manufacturers fail to perform satisfactorily, it could delay development or regulatory approval of our drug candidates or commercialization of our drugs, producing additional losses and depriving us of potential product revenues, and also lead to our breach of the Ji Xing License Agreement, if a contract manufacturer fails to perform as agreed, our ability to collect damages may be contractually limited.